A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Hardness--Intensity Diagrams

+A major contrast appears in these plots for the point of transition between regions B8 and C, where at consistent value of $HR \approx 0.45$ the $\aox$ drops from $\sim 1.17$ to $\lesssim 1.05$ (change by $\gtrsim 0.32$ dex), corresponding to previously presented turnover point.
+Between B8--C, the $\eddfrac$ varies only by $\lesssim 0.2$ dex, yet the source exhibits a pronounced suppression of the thermal UV emission relative to the X-ray component.
+From epoch \lq C\rq\ onward, the source rapidly evolves along a distinct branch, characterized by the softer values of both $HR$ and $\aox$, thus indicating a potential switch to a softer-when-brighter behaviour, and also populating the right side of the \lq V\rq\,-shape in Fig.~\ref{fig:alpha_ox1}.
+We argue in Sec.~\ref{sec:HID_conc} that this switch signals a change of disk-to-corona structure.

-In the bottom row, we further explored the coupling between thermal and non-thermal emission components by plotting $HR$ against the two new X-ray loudness parameters $\aox^{(0.5)}$ and $\aox^{(4)}$.
-The meaning of those two plots is that towards the lower left regions of the plots, we expect relatively stronger harder X-ray emission together with relatively stronger UV disc emission than the coronae.
-Movement towards the top of the plot means the warm corona gets relatively stronger or that hard X power law gets steeper, and movement towards the right means that UV disc emission gets relatively weaker.
-The rightmost panel includes annotations of approximate timescales derived from the light curve in the top panel.
-The source passes through multiple accretion regimes over timescales ranging from months to years, driven by a complex interplay between the thermal disk, warm corona, and hot corona.
-We further discuss these in the context of the source evolution and its state transition in Sec.~\ref{sec:conc}, assuming that the term \lq\lq soft\rq\rq\, is reserved for disk dominance and the term \lq\lq hard\rq\rq\, for hot corona dominance, since it is based on the meaning of the $\aox$ parameter.
+In the bottom row of Fig.~\ref{fig:HID}, we further explore the coupling between UV disk and warm or hot X-ray regions by plotting $HR$ against the two new X-ray loudness parameters $\aox^{(0.5)}$ and $\aox^{(4)}$.
+We find that Mkn~590 occupies three regions in this parameter space, highlighted by shaded areas to guide the eye.
+The meaning of those trajectory plots is that towards the lower left regions of the plots (purple region), we expect relatively harder X-ray emission, with higher $HR$ values denoting dominance of hot over warm corona, together with relatively stronger UV disc emission i.e. higher value of each $\aox$ parameter.
+Epochs 2014--2017 (A; Faint phase), corresponding to the lower-flux state in both UV and X-rays, primarily occupy this region.
+A gradual movement towards the right means that UV disc emission gets relatively weaker in comparison to the X-rays (lower value of each $\aox$ parameter).
+The flaring epochs between 2017--2023 (B) largely trace this path as the source increased its overall luminosity.
+The rightmost region (green) marks the transitional phase C, occurring at intermediate $HR$ but characterized by comparatively weak UV emission (lower $\aox$).
+Finally, the movement towards the upper left of the plot (yellow) indicates both a softening of the overall X-ray spectrum and a recovery of the UV emission.
+This corresponds to epochs 2024-2025 (D) when the $\eddfrac$ increased $\sim 1.5$ orders of magnitude from the faint phase.
+In both plots, the $HR$ softens considerably during the bright phase, indicating the domination of soft over hard X-rays, while $\aoxtwo$ reaches the same levels as in its faint phase unlike $\aoxone$.
+This is a strong indicator of the warm corona becoming energetically important, and likely coupled to the strong UV disk emission in this phase.
+Finally, from the bottom rightmost panel, one can see that the source passes through multiple accretion activity phases over timescales ranging from months to years, driven probably by a complex interplay between the disk and warm and hot coronae.
+We further discuss these in the context of the source evolution and its state transition in Sec.~\ref{sec:conc}.